Saint Petersburg Mining University: Science

 One of the key achievements of the university's scientists has been the invention of techniques to drill through several miles of Antarctic ice to reach the sub-glacial Lake Vostok.
 Professor Nikolai Vasiliev, head of the drilling department at the university, has led the drilling efforts, while scientific research into the layers of ice that cover the lake, the possibility of new forms of microbial life existing in the lake, and a host of other areas of research connected to the lake are based at the Arctic and Antarctic Research Institute, the Petersburg Nuclear Physics Institute, the All-Russian Research Institute of Geology and Mineral Resources of the World Ocean (VNIIOkeangeologia), the Institute of Geography in Moscow, the Limnological Institute in Irkutsk and the Laboratory for Glaciology and Environmental Geophysics in Grenoble, France.
 Lake Vostok is one of the world's most closely watched scientific projects, and the expertise of the Russian drillers, directed by Professor Vasiliev, is recognised.

 Controversies

-Vladimir Litvinenko, who has been rector since 1994 and has close links to Vladimir Putin, who defended his doctoral thesis at the institute in 1996.
+Vladimir Litvinenko has been rector since 1994 and has close links to Vladimir Putin, who defended his doctoral thesis at the institute in 1996.
 Litvinenko oversaw Putin's work, which is alleged to include significant amounts of plagiarism and is speculated perhaps to have not even been written by Putin (i.e. that he paid somebody to write it for him).
 Litvinenko has been criticised for not spotting plagiarism.

 Notable alumni

 Alumni

-The long list of University alumni includes outstanding specialists, who discovered hundreds of open fields and projected productions.
-Such are world-famous geologists Alexander Karpinsky, Vladimir Obruchev, Dmitry Nalivkin, the founder of the oil doctrine Ivan Gubkin, and many others.
+The list of University alumni includes specialists, who discovered open fields and projected productions.
+Such are geologists Alexander Karpinsky, Vladimir Obruchev, the founder of the oil doctrine Ivan Gubkin, and many others.